 - What visual cues helped you find the right product and support your decision?

 - Does the design look good on any screen size and resolution?

 - Is the website aesthetically pleasing?

-Notice the UX designer is focused on interactions with the customer while the UX designer is focused on the aesthetics.
+Notice that the UX designer focuses on interactions with the customer while the UX designer focuses on aesthetics.

 Though UX and UI approach design from different perspectives, there is naturally a lot of harmony and overlap between their respective goals.
-As such, in some cases, either or both roles can be held by a designer, but UX design will often include contributions from business analysts and QA professionals.
+In some cases, either or both roles can be held by a designer, but UX design often includes contributions from business analysts and QA professionals.

 What Makes a Good UX Design?

-UX design is hard to get right because UX is not the responsibility of a designer or a team of designers, but instead is an organization’s vision.
+UX design takes a lot of work to get right.
+This is because UX is not the responsibility of a designer or a team of designers but instead is an organization’s vision.
 Great user experience design takes the time to define the customer (persona), the problem, and the best strategy for tackling the problem.

-Remember, good UX design should be evaluated by the customer-centric terms we identified earlier; namely, whether the product is useful, usable, findable, credible, accessible, desirable, and ultimately valuable.
+Remember, the customer-centric terms we identified earlier should evaluate good UX design: whether the product is practical, usable, findable, credible, accessible, desirable, and ultimately valuable.